We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-As milk thistle is a supplement, the United States Food and Drug Administration (FDA) do not regulate it in the same way as they regulate drugs.
+Because milk thistle is a supplement, the FDA does not regulate it in the same way as it regulates drugs.
+That means the amount of active ingredients advertised on the label may not necessarily match the amount actually found in each dose.
 For this reason, it is important to buy milk thistle from reputable retailers.

 As with any natural remedy, people should discuss using milk thistle with a doctor before taking it.

-Milk thistle may interact with some medications.
-This is of particular concern if a person is already receiving treatment for liver conditions.
+Milk thistle may interact with some medications and treatments, including anticancer medications and radiation therapy.
+It could also have similar effects on the body to estrogen.
+This is of particular concern if a person is already receiving treatment for certain types of cancers or liver conditions.

 Milk thistle has a range of potential health benefits due to its active ingredient, silymarin, which is an antioxidant.

-More research needs to be carried out before a definitive list of milk thistle benefits can be confirmed.
-That said, it is a healthful supplement that may be worth trying alongside conventional treatments.
+Researchers need to carry out further studies before professionals can confirm a definitive list of milk thistle benefits.
+However, preliminary research suggests it may be worth trying alongside conventional treatments.

-It is always a good idea to speak to a healthcare professional before starting to use milk thistle or any other supplement, as it may interact with other medications or conditions.
+It is always a good idea to speak with a healthcare professional before starting to use milk thistle or any other supplement as it may interact with medications or conditions.

-Milk thistle supplements are available for purchase in health food stores or online.
+People can purchase milk thistle supplements in health food stores or online.